-, Rajgir, Avadh, Ahemdabad, Gaya and Shahzadpur (near Allahabad).
-Since the paper is one of the easily perishable materials, the traditions of the paper craft have been left unrecorded.
-The earliest records available are in the form of the large number of beautiful manuscripts, the royal farmans and account keeping by prosperous merchants in the Mughal period.
-The industry was however indigenous and on a small scale so as to cater for the local needs.
-The man engaged in paper making could be found on the out skirts of the provincial capitals or of big towns.
-Their locality was known as the Kagazi Mohalla (kagaz-paper mohalla- area or locality).
+Since paper is one of the easily perishable materials, the tradition of the paper craft had been left unrecorded.
+The earliest records available are in the form of a large number of beautiful manuscripts, 'the royal farmans', and account keeping by prosperous merchants in the Mughal period.
+The industry was however indigenous and small scale to cater the local needs.
+The people engaged in paper making could be found on the out skirts of provincial capitals or big towns.
+Their locality was known as the Kagazi Mohalla where 'kagaz' refers to paper and 'mohalla' refers to locality.